 Coach: candidate ratio – 1: 3

-The British Canoeing 4 Star Sea Kayak Leader award is designed for leaders of groups of 4-5 paddlers on 6-8 mile / 3 hour journeys in moderate tidal waters with winds not exceeding force 4 / sea state 4.
+The British Canoeing Sea Kayak Leader (4 Star) moderate water award is designed for leaders of groups of 4-5 paddlers on 6-8 mile / 3 hour journeys in moderate tidal waters with winds not exceeding force 4 / sea state 4.

 Successful performance at this level also indicates that a candidate has the personal skill level and leadership ability required to judge the conditions and the standard of the group and make appropriate decisions about the planned route, along with the need to modify plans as required.

-Candidates wishing to attend a BC 4 Star assessment course with Kayak Essentials must first register with their BC Home Nation, by submitting a completed LR Form.
-Overseas candidates, if not BC members, can apply to the Home Nation of their choice.
+Candidates wishing to attend a British Canoeing sea kayak leader (4 Star) assessment course with Kayak Essentials must first register with their British Canoeing Home Nation, by submitting a completed LR Form.
+Overseas candidates, if not British Canoeing members, should apply to British Canoeing International.

 The following prerequisites for assessment are required:

-- 4 Star Leader Training within the last 3 years
+- Sea Kayak Leader (4 Star) Training within the last 3 years

 - BC Coastal Navigation and Tidal Planning